pbougie/mac-dev-env/source/ruby-bundler.html.markdown

 ### Verify the Installation

-To verify that you have correctly installed Bundler.
-It should display the version number.
+Verify that you have successfully installed **Bundler**.

-	bundle -v
+	bundle --version